una/personal-goals/happy-moments/happy-moments.md

 01/07/2015
 ---
 Today I went to the animal shelter with some friends and played with dogs! :D I love dogs!
 It was so hard not to leave with one!

+01/08/2015
+---
+I met a boy in a coffee shop today.
+He was drawing a really intricate rendering of a butterfly with pen in a book and we got to talking; turns out he's a petroleum engineer.
+We had a great chat about art & engineering.